Permaculture Principles in an Urban Permaculture Apartment

 2. Use biological renewable resources

-There are many ways we can find renewable resources and use them in the garden.
+We can find renewable resources and use them in the garden in many ways.
 I've written articles on using coffee grounds and banana skins.

 3. Collaborate with succession

-Succession is the path nature takes in restoring a landscape, from weeds to a fully mature forest.
-We don't have landscapes and as such, nature wouldn't be restoring itself in your container.
+Succession is the path nature takes in restoring a landscape from weeds to a fully mature forest.
+We don't have landscapes, so nature wouldn't be restoring itself in your container.
 You may find the odd weed or two if you're on a balcony or using re-used compost.

 However, one of the techniques nature does employ when maturing a landscape is plant communities.
-Ecologists and native people found that certain plants always spontaneously show up together with the same companions and it so happens that these companions work well symbiotically together.
+Ecologists and native people found that certain plants always spontaneously show up with the same companions, and these companions work well together.

 4. Optimize edge